 Each of the designated spokespeople for an organisation should be trained in how to manage the media, both for one-on-one interviews and group interviews.
 This kind of PR crisis training is provided by specialist PR companies.

 This is something that we at OggaDoon have extensive experience with.
-As a specialist PR company that is engaged by clients working in a variety of sectors, we are used to developing crisis response plans, implementing those plans at a moment’s notice, and undertaking PR crisis training.
+As a specialist Public Relations company that is engaged by clients working in a variety of sectors, we are used to developing crisis response plans, implementing those plans at a moment’s notice, and undertaking PR crisis training.

 5. Establish Notification and Monitoring Systems

 In addition to establishing a system for notifying stakeholders, it is essential to develop a system for monitoring the PR crisis as it occurs.
-There are a variety of paid monitoring services that offer social media tracking, as well as press tracking that range from free solutions such as Hootsuite and Google notifications, through to paid tools.
+There are a variety of paid monitoring services that offer social media tracking, as well as press tracking that ranges from free solutions such as Hootsuite and Google alerts, through to paid tools.